pbaptist08/LLM-systems-stack/README.md

 **PM-level understanding:**

-- You don’t run this, but:
+- PM's don’t need to run this, but:
+    - Different vendors/models behave differently because of alignment.
     - Models differ in **helpfulness**, **safety**, **coding skill**, etc. because of how they were aligned.
     - Your choice of model family matters for UX and risk (e.g. code-heavy vs general chat vs small on-device).